Transitioning as a social entrepreneur: letting go of leadership

 Succession Planning: Ensuring Organisational Continuity and Impact

 Succession planning is essential for ensuring the sustainability of organisations, particularly those in the social entrepreneurial sector.
-Monica Culenand Collince Dundo, share their experiences and insights on navigating the complex process of leadership transitions.
+In this article we explore the experiences and insights shared by Monica Culen and Collince Dundo on navigating the complex process of leadership transitions.

 Recovering from Financial Disaster

-Tracey Chambers and Attila von Unruh guide us through practical advice on how to build organisational resilience in case of financial crisis as well as stories of hope.
+Tracey Chambers and Attila von Unruh guide us through practical advice on how to build organisational resilience in case of financial crisis as well as stories of hope in this engaging webinar.

 Funding the Succession Challenge.